Dilepton Radiation from Strongly Interacting Systems: QCD matter under extreme conditions

 Throughout the ``hot and dense'' stage, the microscopic structure of the matter can primarily be of hadronic or partonic character.
 It is said to have hadronic character if the constituents are good quasi particles identifiable by their pole masses and partonic, if quasi-free quarks and gluons are the relevant degree of freedom.
-This are somewhat idealized pictures resembling features of a dilute hadron resonance gas and perturbative QGP, respectively, both not precisely realized in nuclear collisions.
+These are somewhat idealized pictures resembling features of a dilute hadron resonance gas and perturbative QGP, respectively, both not precisely realized in nuclear collisions.
 We would like to give an intuitive picture how a dense hadronic phase could be understood based on the cloudy bag model.
 In a sufficiently dense baryonic system, meson clouds of neighboring baryons will substantially overlap.
 If such a system is heated, the average kinetic energy of a baryon increases as does the probability to find baryons in an excited state of growing excitation energy.
-In an excited baryon the energy can be carried as well by the mesonic excitations of the cloud or by the dynamics of the valence quarks r pure quark model configurations.
-In other words, the wave function of an excited baryon can contain contributions of baryon-meson bound states.
-Such a separation into core and cloud effects has recently been put forward in describing the structure of baryonic resonances probed by electron scattering experiments\cite{Aznauryan:2012ba}.
+In an excited baryon the energy can be carried as well by the mesonic excitations of the cloud or by the dynamics of the valence quarks.
+In other words, the wave function of an excited baryon can contain contributions of baryon-meson states.
+Such a separation into core and cloud effects has recently been put forward in describing the structure of baryonic resonances probed by electron scattering experiments~\cite{Aznauryan:2012ba}.
 Here it has been observed that in particular the soft, \myie long wave length, perturbations are carried by the cloud.
 Kinetic energies governing the hadronic interactions in a thermalized system formed in heavy-ion collision are generally of soft character.
-In a baryon-dense medium, however, it will be difficult to attribute the mesonic excitations to a single baryon core only.
-Rather, mesonic states might develop a different spectral structure due to the simultaneous coupling to several baryonic cores.
+In a baryon-dense medium, however, it will be difficult to attribute the meson cloud to a single baryon core only.
+This mechanism might lead to a different spectral structure due to the simultaneous coupling of the meson cloud to several baryonic cores.
 In such a case, one can speak of a de-localization of the mesonic excitation which, however, would be strongly modified due to the coupling to neighboring hadrons.
-As will be discussed in Sec.~\ref{sec:thermal-radiation}, vector mesons states propagating to a dense hadronic medium are believed to be the prime source of dileptons with invariant masses up to one~\gevcc .
+As will be discussed in Sec.\,\ref{sec:thermal-radiation}, vector meson states propagating to a dense hadronic medium are believed to be the prime source of dileptons with invariant masses up to $\sim 1\,$\gevcc .